dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > "This Dhamma that I have attained is profound, hard to see and hard
 > to understand, peaceful and sublime, **unattainable by mere
-> reasoning**, subtle, to be experienced by the wise..."
+> reasoning**, subtle, to be experienced by the wise..." - The Words
+> of the Buddha

 Every person has their own experience in the world, resulting in a socially distributed typology of individuals' experiences.
 This means